-Install the app dotnet tool then launch with:
+Install the app dotnet tool:

 Studio replaces the ServiceStack Admin UI where it provides a UX-friendly UI for accessing AutoQuery & Crud Services but will also gain UI features for taking advantage of various ServiceStack Plugins & Features, e.g. in this initial release it includes UI's for Managing DB Validation Rules & for viewing the Executable Audit History of Tables updated through AutoCrud Services.

 Studio capability-based Admin UI is enabled via the

 /metadata/app endpoint which returns metadata information about which plugins are enabled, what features they're configured with and what User Roles they're protected behind (if any).
 As such it's only able to manage v5.9+ ServiceStack instances.

 You'll need the latest app dotnet tool which is bundled with the latest Chromium which provides the Desktop UI:

 Which you'll need to run once to register the

 app:// url scheme, e.g: